Quick Start to Windows

 If you encounter a handshake exception, it usually means your root certificates are outdated.
 To refresh them, run the following command with administrator privileges:Install-Script -Name UpdateRootCertificates

-The service config lives in C:\Program Data\NoPorts\sshnpd.yaml, you can open it in notepad with this command:
+The service config lives in C:\Program Data\NoPorts\sshnpd.yaml, you can open it in notepad buy running the following command:

 notepad C:\ProgramData\NoPorts\sshnpd.yaml